banosl/banosl/README.md

 ### <div align="center">Hi!
 I'm Leo, a backend developer based in Colorado.
 Hiking up trails and down to breweries.</div>

 - 🔭 I am a backend developer with experience in Ruby and Ruby on Rails.
-- 🌱 I am currently learning Python.
+- 🌱 I am currently learning Javascript.
 - 💬 Ask me about my dog Luca or what I'm cooking this evening!
 - 📫 How to reach me: banos.leo5@gmail.org
 - 😄 Pronouns: He/His/Him